biocore/qiime/doc/tutorials/remote_mapping_files.rst

 How do I use a remote mapping file with QIIME?
 ----------------------------------------------
 The script `load_remote_mapping_file.py <../scripts/load_remote_mapping_file.html>`_ allows you to export and download a remote mapping file (currently a Google Spreadsheet) to your local machine.
-This removes the steps of navigating to Google Docs in a browser, exporting the spreadsheet as CSV or Excel, and then having to re-export as TSV (which is the format that QIIME expects).
+This removes the steps of navigating to Google Docs in a web browser and exporting the spreadsheet as TSV each time you need to obtain the latest published version of the spreadsheet.

 To obtain a local copy of the `QIIME overview tutorial <./tutorial.html>`_ mapping file stored in Google Docs, run the following command: ::